OCHA-DAP/hdx-hapi/docs/data_usage_guides/affected_people.md

 ### Transformations applied

-* As this endpoint only concerns refugees and people of concern, and not IDPs or refugees, we only include statistics from the [population groups](enums.md#population-group)  "REF", "ROC", "ASY", "OIP", "IOC", "STA", "OOC", "HST", "RST", and "NAT"
+* As this endpoint only concerns refugees and people of concern, and not IDPs or returnees, we only include statistics from the [population groups](enums.md#population-group)  "REF", "ROC", "ASY", "OIP", "IOC", "STA", "OOC", "HST", "RST", and "NAT"
 * The table has been reshaped from wide to long: demographic-specific columns have been cast to `gender`, `age_range`, and `population`
 * It is not possible to p-code based on the location information in the